laravel/docs/precognition.md

 <a name="validating-vue"></a>
 ### Working With Vue

 When working with Vue, you will already be keeping track of your forms data and the errors.
-When the form is submitted and a validation error is returned, the `errors` are populated:
+When the form is submitted and a validation response is received, the `errors` are populated:

 ```vue
 <script setup>